 If an individual serves more than 10 papers a year they are required to be registered in the county which they reside or have their principal place of business.
 Registration is statewide and applicants must be a resident of the State of California for one year immediately preceding filing.
 There is no testing, or education required.
 Every applicant is required to post a $2,000 bond or cash deposit.
-Licensed private investigators are exempt from the registration requirement, but are likely not permitted to serve bank levies and similar documents without being registered per the statutory language requiring that a registered process server serve those documents.
+Licensed private investigators are exempt from the registration requirement, but are likely not permitted to serve bank levies and similar documents without being registered per the statutory language requiring that a registered process server serves those documents.
 [California Business and Professions Code §22350 and §22353]

 For further information on becoming a process server in California, visit our Become a Process Server page.